Accelerated Bachelor's to Master's in Computer Science

 two recommendation letters from faculty members at Towson University, at least one of which must be from a faculty member in the CIS department

-completed a proposed Degree Completion Plan (DCP) that satisfies the combined major requirements
+completed a proposed Degree Completion Plan (DCP) that satisfies the accelerated major requirements

 a written statement of purpose for applying to the program

-All computer science majors, regardless of track are eligible to be admitted to the combined program.
-There is no expectation that students completing a specific undergraduate track would continue that track in the graduate portion of the combined program.
+All computer science majors, regardless of track are eligible to be admitted to the accelerated program.
+There is no expectation that students completing a specific undergraduate track would continue that track in the graduate portion of the accelerated program.

 During the final term of their undergraduate studies, an official application to the master’s program must be submitted to University Admissions.
 Applications will be reviewed for the required GPA and successful completion of the required 9 units of pre-approved double-counted courses.
 Students intending to apply to the program are encouraged to discuss this with their academic adviser.
 Please see the detailed M.S. degree requirements in the Graduate Catalog.

-Below are the required and elective graduate level, overlap courses that can be taken in the combined major:
+Below are the required and elective graduate level, overlap courses that can be taken in the accelerated major:

 |COSC 519||OPERATING SYSTEMS PRINCIPLES (substitutes for COSC 439)||3|